Early Detection

 Basal Cell Carcinoma

 BCC is the most common skin cancer.
 Age, skin type, and sun exposure are all risk factors.
-BCC rarely spreads to other areas of the body but, left untreated, can continue to grow.
+BCC rarely spreads to other areas of the body but, left untreated, can continue to locally invade and affect nearby skin, tissue, or even bone.

 What are the identifying features of a BCC?